 To thoroughly design and plan a lesson truly is not an easy task.
-There are a multitude of aspects involved each of which requires careful consideration and planning.
-Surely we cannot have a lesson be merely haphazard; on the contrary, we aspire to make it an optimally meaningful moment in the child's life.
-The teacher stands under the imperative to intervene in the child's life in meaningful ways and indeed in terms of content.
-The question is whether in our planning we have to always take into consideration the child's role in the lesson.
-Are we not sometimes so involved in planning how we will act in a particular lesson that we do not form an idea about what we expect of the child at particular moments in the lesson?
+There are a multitude of aspects involved, each of which requires careful consideration and planning.
+Surely, we cannot have a lesson be merely haphazard; on the contrary, we aspire to make it an optimally meaningful moment in the child's life.
+The teacher stands under the imperative to intervene in the child's life in meaningful ways and, indeed, in terms of content.
+The question is whether, in our planning, we must always consider the child's role in the lesson.
+Are we not sometimes so involved in planning how we will act in a lesson that we do not form an idea about what we expect of the child at during in the lesson?
 Have we also planned for the child's modes of learning?
 If the children do not participate by learning, our best attempts will be frustrated.
-Their learning activities will be evident in the fact that they sense the content, experience it and also appropriate it for themselves.
-By this we mean that they will acquire new knowledge and insights and integrate them into their existing knowledge.
+Their learning activities will be evident in the fact that they sense the content, experience it, and appropriate it for themselves.
+In doing this, they acquire new knowledge and insights, and integrate them into their existing knowledge.

-So far in our discussion of the forms we have seen that children can become involved with the content by learning it during a conversation about or during playing with the content.
-However, didacticians also are aware that the child can learn by means of a functional experiencing of or involvement with the learning material, namely, by working with it.
+So far in our discussion of the forms, we have seen that children can become involved with the content by learning it during a conversation about or during playing with the content.
+However, didacticians also are aware that the child can learn by means of a functional experiencing of or involvement with the learning material, i.e., by working with it.

 John Dewey (1859-1952), the prominent American philosopherpedagogue, certainly is the most prominent exponent of learning by doing.
 In the propagation of this approach to learning, Dewey opposes the passive learning situation within which the teacher talks and the child listens.
-Child experiencing was for him at the center of school activities.
+Child experiencing, for him, is at the center of school activities.
 His approach points to a change from a contentcentered to an experience-centered school.
-For Dewey this primarily involves learning through and in relation to life.
-According to him, the pupil is in interaction with reality by which he is not allowed to be untouched.
+For Dewey, this primarily involves learning through and in relation to life.
+According to him, the pupil is in interaction with reality by which he/she is not allowed to be untouched.
 His concept of "experience" is constituted by an active doing and a passive undergoing from which learning arises.
-The child's active, working (doing) involvement in the learning situation thus was a basic Deweyan didactic principle.
-In the Deweyan school, emphasis was placed on the teacher and pupils working-in-cooperation.
+The child's active, working (doing) involvement in the learning situation, thus, is a basic Deweyan didactic principle.
+In the Deweyan school, emphasis is placed on the teacher and pupils working-in-cooperation.

 As are conversation and play, so is work an original human form of living.
 A person's relationship to reality generally is shaped through working activities.
-All of us are busy carrying out our daily tasks via this form of living, namely, working.
+All of us are busy carrying out our daily tasks via this form of living, i.e., working.
 Some write, others design, construct, manufacture, assemble--briefly, a human being is a working person.
-Even if we dig in the garden or mow our lawn we can be busy working with the world.
-Actually, the question that arises here is how one distinguishes between play and work.
-Doesn't a person sometimes also play when he steers his gasolinedriven lawn mower?
-What about a mechanic who putters with an engine?
-We have to decide precisely what the dividing line is when he works and when he plays with things.
-This probably has something to do with his focus at a particular moment.
-If he is seriously and purposefully busy repairing something, he is working; but if something peaks his curiosity and he does a little experiment or putters with it, surely he is playing.
+Even if we dig in the garden or mow our lawn, we can be busy working with the world.
+The question which arises here is, how one distinguishes between play and work.
+Doesn't a person sometimes also play when he/dhe steers his/her gasoline-driven lawn mower?
+What about a mechanic who tinkers with an engine?
+We must decide precisely what the dividing line is when he/she works and when he/she plays with things.
+This probably has something to do with his/her focus at a moment.
+If he/she is seriously and purposefully busy repairing something, he/she is working; but, if something peaks his/her curiosity, and he/she does a little experiment or tinkers with it, he/she is playing.